-Qualifying Event Action Required Documentation Adding a Spouse: Due to Marriage ARBenefits Change Form Marriage license ARBenefits Spousal Affidavit Due to Loss of Other Group Coverage Same as above as well as proof of loss of other group coverage.
+Qualifying Event Action Required Documentation Adding a Spouse: Due to Marriage ARBenefits Change Form Marriage license ARBenefits Spousal Affidavit Due to Loss of Other Group Coverage • Same as above as well as proof of loss of other group coverage.
 Proof must contain the dates of coverage, and the affected parties.
-Adding a Newborn ARBenefits Change Form Copy of birth certificate If birth certificate is unavailable, a hospital announcement is acceptable if the newborn is under six months of age.
-Adding a Dependent Child ARBenefits Change Form Copy of birth certificate or a receipt from appropriate state Vital Records department Marriage license if adding a stepchild Adoption/Legal Guardianship paperwork signed by judge, if applicable If adding Dependent due to loss of other group coverage: Same as above as well as proof of loss of group coverage.
-Proof must contain the dates of coverage, and the affected Removing Dependent/Spouse Proof of gain of group coverage.
+Adding a Newborn ARBenefits Change Form Copy of birth certificate If birth certificate is unavailable, a Hospital announcement is acceptable if the newborn is under six months of age.
+Adding a Dependent Child ARBenefits Change Form Copy of birth certificate or a receipt from appropriate state Vital Records department Marriage license if adding a stepchild If adding Dependent due to loss of other group coverage: Same as above as well as proof of loss of group coverage.
 Proof must contain the dates of coverage, and the affected parties.
+Removing Dependent/Spouse ARBenefits Change Form Proof of gain of group coverage.
+Proof must contain the dates of coverage, and the affected parties.
 Removing Spouse Due to Spouse Gaining Employer Group Coverage Updated ARBenefits Spousal AffidavitARBenefits Change Form Gain of Other Group Coverage ARBenefits Change Form Proof of gain of group coverage.
 Proof must contain the dates of coverage, and the affected parties.
 Employee Loss of Other Group Coverage ARBenefits Enrollment Form Proof of loss of group coverage.
 Proof must contain the dates of coverage, and the affected parties.
-Divorce: Removing a Spouse ARBenefits Change FormJudge-signed divorce decree